WatershedsWildfireResearchCollaborative/USUAL/README.md

 5) From here each tool can be opened and run

 ### Recommended Citation
-Manuscript in revision in Environmental Modeling and Software
+Manuscript in revision at Environmental Modeling and Software

 ### Known Issues
 ArcGIS does not always allows for tables to be overwritten.
 Temporary solution: In this case delete the temp file and rerun.

 ### Updates/Fixes

+### Publications